Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 Spurred to action by an avalanche of fan letters and, of course, Spielberg's growing desire to make another Jurassic blockbuster, Crichton publishes The Lost World in 1995.
 Set in the not-too-distant aftermath of Jurassic Park, the book places the main narrative focus on mathematician Ian Malcolm, who undertakes a dangerous journey to Isla Sorna (aka Site B), a secret InGen facility where the dinosaurs were initially bred and raised before being transferred to the park proper on Isla Nublar.
 Things go awry as they always do in these situations, and characters are promptly gobbled up by hungry dinosaurs.

-Flash forward two years later to 1997: Spielberg releases The Lost World: Jurassic Park, an incredibly loose adaptation of Crichton’s second book.
-Jeff Goldblum returns to play Malcolm, albeit with shorter hair, but no shortage of whip smart dialogue about man's destructive hubris.
+Flash forward two years later to 1997: Spielberg releases The Lost World: Jurassic Park, an incredibly loose adaptation of Crichton’s book.
+Jeff Goldblum returns to play Malcolm, albeit with shorter hair, but no shortage of whip-smart dialogue about man's destructive hubris.
 Despite following the general story beats of its source material, the highly-anticipated cinematic follow-up forges its own path.

 5. Rich people problems